JayR61/congregation-connect/replit.md

 ## Overview

 This is a full-stack church management system built with React (TypeScript) frontend and Express.js backend.
-The application provides comprehensive tools for managing church operations including member management, task tracking, financial records, document storage, programmes, and more.
+The application provides comprehensive tools for managing church operations including member management, task tracking, financial records, document storage, programmes, and mentorship programs.

+## Recent Changes

+- **January 11, 2025**: Completely cleaned up mentorship section by removing all sample data
+- **January 11, 2025**: Added functional "New Program" button with full CRUD operations for mentorship programs
+- **January 11, 2025**: Created comprehensive MentorshipProgramDialog component with mentor/mentee assignment, goals, resources, and progress tracking
+- **January 11, 2025**: Implemented edit and delete functionality for mentorship programs
+- **January 11, 2025**: Added empty states for sections with no data to improve user experience

 ## User Preferences